 There are over 60 exhibits on the huge ship and 29 restored aircrafts, including everything from fighter jets to rescue helicopters.
 The informative free movie near the entrance goes through the history of the Battle of Midway, which is where the ship got its name.

-What I loved about the museum was how interactive it was, and how much its history was brought to life because of that.
+What I love about the museum is how interactive it is, and how much its history is brought to life because of that.
 This is by far my favorite San Diego naval museum in town (there are quite a few).

 Similar to the Air & Space Museum at Balboa Park, the USS Midway Museum also has flight simulators for an additional cost.